Carmen: Synopsis, Character Map

 The gypsy women

 Carmen, it’s not safe for you to be here.
-I heard José is here.
+I was told José was here.

 Carmen